Chapter 5 - Playing the Game

 CONCEAL

-Make a REFLEX roll as your hero attempts to conceal an object on their person, or to conceal something done with their hands, such as planting something on another creature.
+Make a PRC-contested REFLEX roll as your hero attempts to conceal an object on their person, or to conceal something done with their hands, such as planting something on another creature.

 CRAWL